PagerDuty/backstage-plugin-docs/docs/capabilities.md

 ### Quick view on current service status

-The plugin provides an easy mechanism to check the current status for the service, as well as some insights for the last 30 days and how well you are complying to Service Standards.
+The plugin provides an easy mechanism to check the current status for the service, as well as some insights for the last 30 days and how well you are complying with Service Standards.

 ![service-insights](images/service-insights.png)

 !!! note
-    By hovering the mouse over the information button on Service Standards card you will see a list of all the Service Standards and whether you are compliant or not.
+    By hovering the mouse over the information button on the Service Standards card you will see a list of all the Service Standards and whether you are compliant or not.

     ![service-standards-list](images/service-standards-list.png)